N03107667/ELSpring2017/doc/Readme.md

 # Documentation Directory.
-All your documentation should go here.
+(N030107667) All the documentation will go in this directory!